Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 });
 ```

 There you go.
-We now have a Vanilla JS filter based on data-attributes.
+We now have a Vanilla JS filter based on data attributes.

 ### Thank you for reading, and let's connect!